Caitlin Upton: Post-pageant career

 Upton has appeared in numerous national commercials, on Tosh.0, as a correspondent for Jimmy Kimmel Live!, as a contestant on CBS's The Amazing Race, as a guest host on MTV's Ridiculousness, and in a recurring role on the HBO series "Funny or Die."
 She has also modeled in numerous advertising campaigns and shot a Maxim spread and behind-the-scenes video for Maxim.com in 2010.

 Upton has also modeled in advertisements for companies such as Nautica and Wrangler and has appeared in national magazines such as Seventeen, Cosmo Girl, and American Cheerleader.
 She later signed a deal with Donald Trump's modeling agency in New York City.

 Upton appeared in Weezer's music video "Pork and Beans", which was released on May 23, 2008, where the microphone she held became a lightsaber.
 In the same video, Upton blends "Maps" in a Blendtec blender.

 In 2010, Upton was a contestant on The Amazing Race 16, where she is credited as Caite Upton and finished the race in third place with her then-boyfriend Brent Horne.

 Online abuse

 Comments by Tucker Carlson

-In March 2019, audio clips surfaced of Tucker Carlson crudely opining about Upton in 2007 shortly after the pageant.
+In March 2019, audio clips surfaced of Tucker Carlson making controversial remarks about Upton in 2007 shortly after the pageant.
 Carlson, speaking on Florida-based radio program The Bubba the Love Sponge Show, repeatedly denigrated Upton's intelligence and speculated on her sexual behavior.